PsycheMatrica/TestSEM_Pro/README.md

 ## Features

-- Support for SEMs with both latent factors and composites
+- Support for SEMs with both factors and components
 - Assessment of parameter recovery and convergence rates
 - Generation of comprehensive result summaries